 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Randy digging himself deeper after he mistakenly drives the stolen Hitlermobile into a ceremony for WWII veterans while looking like Hitler.
+Randy digging himself deeper after he mistakenly drives the stolen Hitlermobile into a ceremony for WWII veterans while looking like Hitler, didn't help that he had burned his tongue, to which while trying to explain himself he was mumbling incoherently which came out sounding suspiciously German.

 Designated Villain: The movie suggests (and one of the deleted scenes outright states) that Donald Sinclair and the other millionaires are horrible people for putting the contestants through so much just for their own amusement.
 But none of the contestants were forced into it, and they were given full information about the rules and stakes of the contest, so any suffering they go through is the result of their own decision to pursue the money no matter what.
 Given that, it's hard to see what makes Sinclair worse than anyone else who sponsors a sporting event.
 Or why it's fair that Sinclair and all the millionaires have much of their money effectively stolen at the end of the film.